 Our cottages have been constructed using eco-friendly materials including recycled plastic for the Fascias and Guttering, a very old technique that uses 50% less water in the screed for the flooring and walls, locally sourced Cornish Granite in the walls, and the grounds around each cottage have been planted with succulents that beetles, bees and butterflies adore.

 The Owners have invested in an Electric car so any travel for shopping and collections for the cottages or Bistro is eco friendly too, reducing noise pollution and emissions.
-A new rapid Electric charging point is planned for 2023 for guests.
-Until then, Outdoor Sockets are available for guests for overnight charging and a rapid charging facility is available at St Erth Train Station.
+A new rapid Electric charging point has now been installed for our guests.
+There is also a rapid charging facility is available at St Erth Train Station.

 Signs have been placed in all cottages to prompt guests to turn off lights that are not being used when they leave a room, plus all lights and unnecessary heating are switched off when cottages are empty.

 We have planted 30 acres of wild flower meadows and hedges have been allowed to grow out to encourage wild flowers, insects and other animals to thrive.
 Tree planting is an ongoing project with 300 new trees planted around the site in 2019 and 2020.
+A further 150 trees were planted in 2023 around the dog park in order to create a new hedge for local wildlife to flourish.
 We recognise the importance of trees in the environment, and wherever we can we plant trees native to Cornwall.

-We have four bee hives on the farm and we are committed to encouraging wildlife and have entered the Governments Countryside Stewardship programme this year which shows resolve in our long term commitment
+We now have a total of twelve bee hives on the farm and we are committed to encouraging wildlife and have entered the Governments Countryside Stewardship programme this year which shows resolve in our long term commitment

 Our Bistro sources local produce wherever possible and uses local suppliers mostly within a 10 mile radius of our farm.
 We grow many of the organic vegetables and herbs we use ourselves.
 Peelings, coffee granules and grass clippings are composted and used in the gardens around the site.
 We purchase our fish from Matthew Steven’s Fish based locally in nearby St Ives and our eggs from Cornhill Farm at Kehelland.

 We have two large natural ponds fed by a stream and under-ground Springs on the farm which have encouraged young brown trout and minnows to use them as a nursery.
-We also encourage wild bird life, with many nesting boxes used in the woods.
-There are four large fields that are planted with clover and wild flowers where wide pathways have been cut through so guests can walk through them and see the insects and birdlife for themselves and enjoy the peaceful tranquillity.
+We also encourage wild bird life, with many nesting boxes used in the woods and a further 5 Sparrow terraces were installed in 2023.
+There are four large fields that are planted with clover and wild flowers where wide pathways have been cut through so guests can walk through them and see the insects and birdlife for themselves and enjoy the peaceful tranquility.

 Our Environmental Promise